-A blank sketchbook has always resulted in a bit of painting stage fright, which is why I would draw on loose sheets or bits of paper, in the past.
+A blank sketchbook has always resulted in a bit of 'page fright', which is why I would draw on loose sheets or bits of paper, in the past.
 Hence, the sketchbook below consists of an array of loose sketches rather than an exact replica of one of my sketchbooks.
 Having recently overcome this, I now dare to use an actual sketchbook regardless of the odd doodle mishap.

 To view the sketches, click the top right page corner.